bljohnsondev/mishos/README.md

 Watch a lot of TV shows and want to keep track of them?
 Me too.

 There are some great services out there for tracking your TV shows.
-I wanted something to do that and **only** that withouAt using a service that tracks my viewing habits.
+I wanted something to do that and **only** that without using a service that tracks my viewing habits.

 Ads?
 Episode comments?
 Sharing?
 Badges?
 No thanks.
 Just track my TV shows.